Keratoconus

-Initially the condition can typically be corrected with glasses or soft contact lenses.
-As the disease progresses, special contact lenses (such as scleral contact lenses) may be required.
-In most people the disease stabilizes after a few years without severe vision problems.
-In 2016, the FDA approved corneal collagen cross-linking to halt the progression of keratoconus.
-In some cases, when the cornea becomes dangerously thin or when sufficient vision can no longer be achieved by contact lenses due to steepening of the cornea, scarring or lens intolerance, corneal cross-linking is not an option and a corneal transplant may be required.
+In early stages, vision is often corrected with glasses or soft contact lenses.
+As the condition progresses, rigid or scleral contact lenses may be needed.
+In 2016, the FDA approved corneal collagen cross-linking to halt progression.
+If vision cannot be improved with contact lenses and the cornea becomes too thin or scarred, a corneal transplant may be necessary.

-Keratoconus affects about 1 in 2,000 people.
-However, some estimates suggest that the incidence may be as high as 1 in 400 individuals.
-It occurs most commonly in late childhood to early adulthood.
-While it occurs in all populations it may be more frequent in certain ethnic groups such as those of Asian descent.
-The word is from the Greek kéras meaning cornea and the Latin cōnus meaning cone.
+Keratoconus affects about 1 in 2,000 people, though some estimates suggest it may be as common as 1 in 400.
+It typically develops in late childhood or early adulthood and occurs in all populations, though it may be more common in some ethnic groups, such as people of Asian descent.
+The name comes from the Greek kéras (cornea) and Latin cōnus (cone).